rhyolight/numenta-web/packages/numenta.com/pages/press/2017/11/15/numenta-publishes-new-sensorimotor-theory-in-frontiers.md

 ---
 author: Numenta
-description: "REDWOOD CITY, CA – November 15, 2017—Inputs to the brain from the eyes, ears, and skin are continually changing as we move.
-Yet our brain perceives objects in the world as stable.
-How the brain learns the structure of the world from rapidly changing inputs is a mystery."
+description: "In Numenta's Columns paper, they proposed a theory for how the brain learns models of objects through movement.
+The theory is an important piece of Numenta’s goal to reverse-engineer the neocortex.
+In a blog titled "The Secret to Strong AI" on Medium, Jeff Hawkins describes the importance of the new theory to AGI."
 date: 2017/11/15
 org: Press Release
 tags: numenta brain theory machine learning techniques htm hierarchical realtime anomaly detection paper
 image: ../images/columns-paper-figure.png
+title: "Numenta Publishes a New Theory on Sensorimotor Inference"
-title: "Numenta Publishes a New Theory that Could Solve the Mystery of How the Brain Transforms Sensations into Mental Objects"
+header: "Numenta Publishes a New Theory that Could Solve the Mystery of How the Brain Transforms Sensations into Mental Objects"
+keywords: "Numenta Columns paper"
 type: post

 ---